• Home

 Physicians must understand that obesity is a serious medical condition; it cannot be addressed in the same way for all patients.
 Deploying a personalized approach to care, building a supportive care delivery system, offering affordable solutions, and communicating with stakeholders are crucial to patient treatment plans.

-Anti-obesity Medications Course
+Anti-Obesity Medications Course

-View all posts by Jack Krasuski, MD
+View all posts by Maggie Cogar

 Filed Under: All Posts, Family Medicine, Internal Medicine, Obesity Management, Pediatrics